sinazarriess/many_names_collection/README.md

 proc_data_phase0/

 - contains processed data and scripts to process it.
 Goes from raw_data to ManyNames (**@Carina, correct me if I'm wrong**).
 Includes scripts to add verification column.
 File `all_results_files_preprocessed_rounds0-3.csv' is essentially the basic ManyNames dataset.

+scripts/

+- to load and analyse ManyNames v1.0, v2.0, and the cleaned, crowd-sourced and data (excluding or including the verification annotations)

 verification_phase0/	scripts and data from the verifcation phase.